hmrc/nonrep-generate-pdf/README.md

 The PDF Generation service is hosted within the Non Repudiation Store infrastructure and is available to backend MDTP microservices via Private Link.

+The detailed API specification is documented in [Confluence](https://confluence.tools.tax.service.gov.uk/x/gwDXD) with an abbreviated version below

 ### Endpoints

 *   [Version](#version)